neonevm/neon-evm.docs/docs/developing/dev_environment/local_solana.md

 </div>

-Note: Once you create or import a new account in MetaMask, some NEONs will be airdropped into it.
+Note: Once you create or import a new account in MetaMask, some NEON tokens will be airdropped into it.

 Open Remix (also in Chromium) and select `Injected Web3` environment.
 You can deploy EVM-wrapped smart contracts on Solana and input these instructions: